ansys/pyfluent-examples/README.rst

    :alt: pre-commit.ci status

-This repository contains examples demonstrating usages of pytfluent libraries.
+This repository contains examples demonstrating the usage of PyFluent libraries.

 How to run the examples